marxin/texi2rst-generated/sphinx/gccint/target-macros/cross-compilation-and-floating-point.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: cross compilation and floating point, floating point and cross compilation

 .. _floating-point:

-.. index:: cross compilation and floating point

-.. index:: floating point and cross compilation

 Cross Compilation and Floating Point
 ************************************